NIRSpec MSA Spectral Visualization Tool Help

 Export an MSA configuration file from APT

 In terms of the proposal creation workflow, the use of MSAViz occurs once the MSA Planning Tool (MPT) has generated plans for a given observation.
 To export an MSA configuration file that can be parsed by MSAViz, follow these steps:

-1. Open the JWST proposal with APT, and navigate to the specific observation in the proposal's hierarchical menu.
-Press on the arrow next to the desired MSA plan, which will open the MPT as shown in Figure 1.
+1. Open the JWST proposal with APT, and navigate to the MSA Planning Tool and the MPT Plans pane in the tool bar at the top of the GUI, as shown in Figure 1.

-Only configuration files exported from APT should be used in MSAViz.
-However, users can edit an existing configuration file using the Manual Mode in APT before exporting it.
+Only MSA configuration files exported from APT should be used in MSAViz.
+However, users can edit an existing MSA configuration file using the MSA Configuration Editor in APT before exporting it.

-When the interface has opened (Figure 4), complete the following steps on the file select screen:
+When the interface has opened (Figure 3), complete the following steps on the File Select screen: